imrafaelmerino/JIO/README.md

 In this example and effect is created but not like in `succeed` and `fail`, **nothing is evaluated**  since a `Supplier` is lazy.
 It's very important to notice the difference.
-On the other hand, each time the  `get` or `result` methods are invoked a new pottencially new value can be returned.
+On the other hand, each time the  `get` or `result` methods are invoked a potentially new value can be returned.

 **From a callable**